HA2ZB/APRS_TNC/README.md

 # APRS_TNC
 Arduino Mega 2560 based APRS TNC with MX614 (FX614) modem

 This is a very initial stage of the development of an Arduino based APRS TNC.
 The current functionality connects Android APRSDroid app to the radio audio interface via Bluetooth (HC-05 module).
+I am using the Elegoo Mega 2560 Arduio clone in this project.

 Basic functionality is tested, working, but I cannot guarantee the bug free operation of course, use it on your own risk.